how to cut down on plastic use

 Treat yourself to a stylish reusable water bottle

 If you live in a city where tap water is drinkable, then stop buying plastic water bottles.
 Buy 1 reusable bottle and refill it.
-Americans use 50 billion plastic water bottles a year, and only about 23% are recycled.
+Americans use billions of water bottles a year, and only about 23% are recycled.

 Ditch the plastic straw